Is Rising Student Debt Harming the U.S. Economy?

 Why does the government lend to students?

 The U.S. government invests in higher education for its people—through need-based tuition grants, student loan programs, veterans’ benefits, and research grants—because an educated and highly skilled workforce promotes national prosperity.
 Highly educated workers provide greater tax revenues, are generally more productive and civically engaged, and are less reliant on social programs.
 Moreover, postsecondary education is seen by most experts as fundamental to a dynamic, innovative economy.
-Major U.S. research universities, such as Stanford, Harvard, and Duke, often anchor regional innovation clusters.
+Major U.S. research universities, such as Duke, Harvard, and Stanford, often anchor regional innovation clusters.

 What is the history of U.S. student lending programs?